So that means the president in World Series parlance is two for two.

 You got all these soccer moms and soccer dads in the suburbs who drink the Kool-Aid.

-You know, the the liberals own all the institutions, Steve, whether it's academia, the media, the nonprofit sector.
+You know, the liberals own all the institutions, Steve, whether it's academia, the media, the nonprofit sector.

-It's amazing we get a word in edgewise, and most people, they don't have core convictions and don't do a little homework.
+And most people, they don't have core convictions and don't do a little homework.

 They just kind of go with the flow.